- Alumni & Donors

 The unprecedented breadth of expansion of the global economy and the increasingly pivotal role of intergovernmental economic relations warranted the creation of the Master in International Economic Policy.
 The programme focuses on the issues that challenge the economic diplomat or international policy-maker, the business and financial sector, the specialised journalist alike or indeed society at large: currency wars, optimal trade levels, labour standards, transfer of technologies, financing development… The programme is intended for students who wish to specialise in such questions related to applied economics at the international and regional - including Europe - levels and that structure market economies.
 Special attention will be paid to the economies of emerging and developing countries.

 The Master in International Economic Policy gives students an extremely solid foundation in international economics through a well-balanced curriculum.
 For students with a prior specialised course of study in economics, the IEP curriculum will give them a policy-oriented perspective and flesh out the global economic context.

 The core curriculum is as focused on economic aspects (economic integration, international trade), finance (international finance, European monetary policy, firms in a global economy) as on policy (economics and competition policy, trade policies, intellectual property rights, labour standards,…) in the field of international trade and investment.

-Graduates of the programme may envisage careers in both the private sector (consulting firms, think tanks, banks, firms) and the public sector (international organisations, national public administrations, development agencies).
+Graduates of the programme may envisage careers in both the private sector (consulting firms, think tanks, banks, corporate sector) and the public sector (international organisations, national public administrations, development agencies).